afirstenberg/multivocal/README.md

 # multivocal
 A node.js library to assist with building best practice, configuration driven, Actions for the Google Assistant.

+*(This README is a work in progress, although it documents much of the platform, there are gaps.
+The intent is to have it completed by version 1.0.0.)*

 ## What is multivocal?

 Multivocal is a library that tries to bring a new approach to helping